Bursaries & Financial Aid

 Saskatchewan students may be eligible for financial aid and bursaries to cover a portion or the full amount of your tuition.

-Luther College High School is committed to offering financial aid and bursaries to ensure that all students have access to a Luther education regardless of financial circumstances.
-We do our best to ensure that no one is excluded from attending due to financial reasons.
+Luther College High School is committed to offering financial aid and bursaries to help ensure that all students have access to a Luther education regardless of financial circumstances.
 This is made possible through the school’s operating budget as well as through generous donations from the Luther community.
-Our financial aid and bursary program represents a key resource to ensuring a diverse student population.
-In 2019-20, we granted over $850,000 in financial aid and bursaries a to approximately 20% of our students.
+In 2019-20, we granted over $850,000 in financial aid and bursaries to approximately 20% of our students.

 Bursaries are awarded to Saskatchewan students with demonstrated financial need who exhibit academic potential and have shown a great interest in Luther College High School, and any other criteria as outlined in the terms of the bursary.
 Financial aid is separate from bursaries.